OpenPrinting/libcups/cups/cupspm3.md

 # Introduction

-CUPS provides the "cups" library to talk to the different parts of CUPS and with Internet Printing Protocol (IPP) printers.
+CUPS 3.0 provides the "cups3" library to talk to the different parts of CUPS and with Internet Printing Protocol (IPP) printers.
 The "cups" library functions are accessed by including the `<cups/cups.h>` header.

 CUPS is based on the Internet Printing Protocol ("IPP"), which allows clients